Alagris/TaneKoi-Script/README.md

     - This is the first variant for the second response
     - This is the second variant for the second response
       The full text for the second response.
-If the response doesn't transition into any new state (or none of the conditions matched), the dialogue remains in the same state.
+If the response doesn't transition into any new state (or none of the conditions matched), the dialogue ends.
 ```

 The side effects currently implemented: